JDBClient is Copyright © 2015, P. Lutus.

 Similarities with the "Mysql" command-line utility

 Users familiar with the eponymously named MySQL command-line application may recognize some of its behaviors in my terminal application, and may think I'm simply running the external application with a Java front end.
 But no. Because of portability concerns, I decided to write my own code, and it resembles the MySQL command-line app only superficially.
 My Java version has the advantage that it will run on any platform exactly the same, and I don't have to try to locate an external application that may not even be installed on some systems.
-My app also reads URLs, which the MySQL command-line app cannot do.
+My app also reads/understands URLs and directly downloads online databases, which the MySQL command-line app cannot do.

 Program state preservation

 JDBClient maintains a configuration file located on your system at (configuration path).
 In this file is a pretty complete representation of the program's state — server name and access port, user name (no password is saved), and a number of user-settable options that I thought it desirable to preserve between program runs.
 Over the years I have increased the number of settings I wanted to preserve, and I've gradually developed better ways to save and restore program settings.
 This program's configuration file preserves a great number of things, such as the most recently entered query, the location and size of the program window, the last dialog tab the user selected, the history list (past entries) from the SQL terminal, and many more — even the last scroll position on this help page.

 Some JDBClient displays are partitioned by a horizontal bar.
 This bar's position can be adjusted to suit the user's requirements (just drag the mouse cursor on the bar).
 The user's choice is preserved in the program configuration, our next topic.